diba-io/bitmask-core/README.md

 If there are issues compiling, be sure to check you're compiling with the latest Rust version.

+To build this as a NodeJS module, use: `wasm-pack build --release --target bundler`

 ## Test

 1. Lint against wasm32: `cargo clippy --target wasm32-unknown-unknown`